 CONFESSIONS OF A SPIRITUAL HEALER - THE HOLIDAYS

 We go home, sit around the kitchen table, and innocently they inquire, “How’s work?”
-“Good.”
-We answer.
-But our pain body strikes more like, “Ya, well, I’ve somehow managed to overcome the life-long obstacle course you created for me with your issues with self-worth.
+“Good,” we answer.
+But our pain body wants to cry out, “Well, I’ve somehow managed to overcome the life-long obstacle course you created for me with your deep issues with self-worth.
 It’s taken a lot of work, I’m still trying to forgive you and it would be great if you could finally become accountable for that.”
-But instead we compose, “Ya, work is going really well actually, thanks.”
+Instead we politely and quietly say, “Yep, work is going really well actually, thanks.”

 So what do we do?
 How do we just love?
-Here are my go-to’s when my ego has me hog tied:
+Here are my go-to’s when my ego has me hog-tied:

-The ever highly spiritual and personal favorite, “It’s none of my business.”
+The MYOB Mantra.
+The highly spiritual and personal favorite, “It’s none of my business.”
 It’s none of my business if they’re lying.
 It’s none of my business that their favorite love language is guilt.
 It’s none of my business if they have their shit glasses on today, and maybe every day.
 It’s ok cause it’s just none-of-my-business.
 You may be amazed at the healing available through this one.